 When creating a JIRA issue from a Zendesk Support ticket, you're asked to enter details about the issue being reported, in the Create a new JIRA issue form:

 These default fields cannot be removed.
-However, you can include additional fields from JIRA in this form
+However, you can include additional fields from JIRA in this form, either pre-existing fields, or custom fields.

 For more information, see Specifying field behavior on the Atlassian website.